SoniAnmol/Modelling-Dutch-Energy-Communities/README.md

 ### Initialisation

 This model requires an agent list to initialise an energy community.
 Currently, this model uses two real-life inspired energy community configurations.
 These communities only have residential community members therefore a hypothetical non-residential member is introduced to showcase the effect of complementary demand profile for demand response.
 Two existing community configurations are 'groene_mient' or 'gridflex_heeten'.
 These configurations are further described in `Modelling-Dutch-Energy-Communities/model/community_setup.py`.
 Agent list is a `list` of dictionaries 'dict' where each `dict` contains information about an agent.

-Following is an example of an agent list.
+Following is the example of an agent list.

 ```
 agent_list =   [{'member_type': MemberType.NON_RESIDENTIAL, # agent 1